-The Board has designated the Integrated Children's Services Division of the Moray Council, as the body competent to advise the Board about the protection of children from harm.
-The Board will consult with that Division on any application that indicates there may be concerns over access for children or young persons.
+The Board will consult with the Children and Families Service on any application that indicates there may be concerns over access for children or young persons.

 Significant weight will be given to all matters relating to the protection of children and young persons.
 An applicant for a premises licence must comply explicitly with the Act and any recognised codes of practice (including those in respect of advertising) regarding the permitted access or exclusion and participation of children and young persons.
 Subject to the exemptions within the Act applicants for a premises licence may also be required to provide evidence that employee age checks are carried out to ensure no child or young person is being employed when facilities for gambling are being provided.
 Where the Board determines that there may be a risk of harm to children in relation to particular premises, it may (where permitted) exclude or limit the access of children to the premises at specific times or when certain activities are taking place.
 Where the Act permits access to children and young persons the Board will, in appropriate circumstances, attach conditions to the premises licence specifically to ensure the protection of children and young persons.
 Issues of concern may be: